w3c/openscreenprotocol/mdns.md

 There is a risk that listeners have cached data from previous answers that is out of date (providing the wrong host name, IP address or other metadata).
 The mDNS protocol addresses cache coherency by several mechanisms:
-* Responders should sent unsolicited multicasts of updated data with the "cache flush" bit set.
+* Responders should send unsolicited multicasts of updated data with the "cache flush" bit set.
 * Listeners should attempt to revalidate cached records at 80%, 90%, and 95% of TTL lifetime.
-* If there are other listeners connected to their network, the listener will also receive multicast responses to their queries, and can use them to maintain its cached records.
+* If there are other listeners connected to the same network, the listener will also receive multicast responses to their queries, and can use them to maintain its cached records.
-* The listener should aggressivly flush cached records on a network topology change (interface up/down, change of WiFi SSID, etc.)
+* The listener should aggressively flush cached records on a network topology change (interface up/down, change of WiFi SSID, etc.)

 There is also a risk that listeners will cache records for a presentation